run-ai/docs/docs/Administrator/Miscellaneous/Launch-Workloads-using-Rancher-User-Interface.md

 Rancher (<https://rancher.com/>) is a software that manages Kubernetes clusters.
 Some customers provide Rancher to data scientists in order to launch workloads.
 This guide provides step by step instructions on how to launch workloads via Rancher.
 It assumes the reader has some familiarity with Rancher itself.

-There are other ways for data scientists to launch Workloads such as the Run:AI CLI or KubeFlow (<https://www.kubeflow.org/>).
+There are other ways for data scientists to launch Workloads such as the Run:AI CLI or Kubeflow (<https://www.kubeflow.org/>).
 The advantage of Rancher is the usage of a user interface.
 The disadvantage is that it exposes the data scientist to Kubernetes/Docker terminology that would otherwise remain hidden

 ## Types of Workloads

 We differentiate between two types of Workloads:

 *   __Train__ workloads.
 Training is characterized by a deep learning run that has a start and a finish.
-A Train session can take from a few minutes to a couple of days.
+A Training session can take from a few minutes to a couple of days.
 It can be interrupted in the midst and later restored (though the data scientist should save checkpoints for that purpose).
 Training workloads typically utilize large percentages of the GPU.
 *   __Build__ workloads.
 Build workloads are interactive.
 They are used by data scientists to code a neural network and test it against subsets of the data.
 Build workloads typically do not maximize usage of the GPU.
 Coding is done by connecting a Jupyter notebook or PyCharm via TCP ports

 ## Terminology

-* Kubernetes <strong>Job</strong> - equivalent to the above definition of a Train workload.
+* Kubernetes __Job__ - equivalent to the above definition of a Train workload.
 A Job has a distinctive "end" at which time the job is either "Completed" or "Failed"
-* Kubernetes <strong>StatefulSet</strong> -  equivalent to the above definition of Build workload.
+* Kubernetes __StatefulSet__ -  equivalent to the above definition of Build workload.
 Suited for interactive sessions in which state is important in the sense that data not stored on a shared volume is gone when the session ends.
 StatefulSets must be manually stopped
-* Kubernetes <strong>Labels</strong> - a method to add key-value pairs to a workload
+* Kubernetes __Labels__ - a method to add key-value pairs to a workload
-* Kubernetes <strong>Node</strong> - a physical machine</li><li>Kubernetes <strong>Scheduler</strong> - the software that determines which Workload to start on which node.
-Run:AI provides a custom scheduler named <strong>runai-scheduler</strong>
+* Kubernetes __Node__ - a physical machine
+* Kubernetes __Scheduler__ - the software that determines which Workload to start on which node.
+Run:AI provides a custom scheduler named __runai-scheduler__
-* <strong>Run:AI</strong> <strong>Project</strong>.
+* __Run:AI Project__.
 The Run:AI scheduler schedules computing resources by associating Workloads with "Run:AI projects" (not to be confused with Rancher Projects).
     * Each project contains a GPU quota.
     * Each workload must be annotated with a project name and will receive resources according to the defined quota for the project and the currently running Workloads